phpLicenseWatcher/phpLicenseWatcher/vagrant_provision/README.md

 ### Setup
 1. Install Vagrant and VirtualBox.
     * Make sure to install the vbguest plugin.  `vagrant plugin install vagrant-vbguest`
+    * You do _not_ need the Virtualbox Extension Pack to run this Vagrant box.
 2. Clone this repository to your host, either with `git` command line or the Github Application.
 3. Go to the root folder of the cloned repository.
 4. On the command line: `vagrant up`